2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

 * In the field `Select`, search for the Krossboard instance created in step 2 above and select it.
 * Click on `Save` to validate the assignement.

-## Step 5: Update Kubernetes RBAC settings
+## Step 4: Configure RBAC to access AKS cluster's metrics
-At this stage, we're almost done; Krossboard is able to discover AKS clusters, but is nt yet allowed to retrieve metrics from Kubernetes -- this due to default RBAC settings on AKS.
+At this stage we're almost done, but Krossboard is not yet allowed to retrieve metrics from discovered AKS clusters.
+The last step is to configure RBAC settings on each AKS cluster to enable the required permissions.

-The next command creates a `RoleBinding` and an associated `ClusterRoleBinding` to permit Krossboard to retrieve metrics from Kubernetes (read-only access).
+To ease that, Krossboard is released with a ready-to-use configuration file that can be applied as follows on your AKS clusters as below.
+This create a `ClusterRole` and an associated `ClusterRoleBinding` giving access to the target AKS cluster metrics.

 ```
 kubectl create -f https://krossboard.app/artifacts/k8s/clusterrolebinding-aks.yml
 ```

-## Step 6: Get Access to Krossboard UI
+## Step 5: Get Access to Krossboard UI
 Open a browser tab and point it to this URL: `http://krossboard-IP-addr/`.

 Replace `krossboard-IP-addr` with the address of the Krossboard instance.